WHAT IS A SUPER IDEAL DIAMOND?

 An Ideally proportioned stone will have tremendous brilliance and scintillation.
 An ideally cut diamond will not be cut to retain weight or appear larger than it is.
 The only goal in cutting an ideal cut diamond is to maximize the brilliance, fire, sparkle and beauty of the diamond.

-Of the many independent labs available, only the American Gem Society Lab grades diamonds for the accuracy of their cut.
+Of the many independent labs available, only the American Gem Society Lab and GIA grade diamonds for the accuracy of their cut.
 Many labs claim there is no range of proportions that are more brilliant than others or make their parameters so loose that just about any diamond can be called Ideal.

-At Diamond Ideals, we trust only the AGS Lab to grade our diamonds as Ideal Cut.
-An AGS Diamond Quality Document (DQD), showing the stone to have achieved Ideal specifications for Polish, Symmetry, Proportion and Light Performance (in the new AGSL documents) accompanies every Diamond Ideals diamond.
+At Diamond Ideals, we trust only the AGS Lab and GIA to grade our diamonds.
+An AGS Diamond Quality Document (DQD), showing the stone to have achieved Ideal specifications for Polish, Symmetry, Proportion and Light Performance (in the new AGSL documents) or a GIA grading report showing Excellent polish, symmetry and cut accompanies every Diamond Ideals ideal cut diamond.
+Every loose diamond we sell is accompanied by a grading report.

 Why aren't all diamonds cut to Ideal Proportions?